compose-spec/compose-spec/build.md

 `labels` add metadata to the resulting image. `labels` can be set either as an array or a map.

-It's recommended that you use reverse-DNS notation to prevent your labels from conflicting with
+It's recommended that you use reverse-DNS notation to prevent your labels from conflicting with other software.

 ```yml
 build: